Historic military survival rations

 corned beef

 The problem with this war was that it took place in the southern half of Africa, a very hot country far from the supply of Britain.
-This had to be taken into account when shipping huge amounts of food over to the troops since most things would go off in the hot sun before it arrived, and so the Boer war ration was created.
+This had to be taken into account when shipping huge amounts of food over to the troops since most things would go off in the hot sun before they arrived, so the Boer war ration was created.

-1 Tin Meat weighing one pound (tinned chicken, turkey bits, fish, pork loaf, corned beef and various pastes like liver were common but changed depending on what was available at the time.
+1 Tin Meat weighing one pound (tinned chicken, turkey bits, fish, pork loaf, corned beef, and various pastes like liver were common but changed depending on what was available at the time.

-1, 12 ounce (0.45 kg) tin of ready to eat product such as hash or stew.
+1, 12 ounce (0.45 kg) tin of ready-to-eat product such as hash or stew.

 1, tin of beans.